How Mapping Software Helps Field Salespeople Sell More - Startup Stories with Steve Benson

 Providing services for early-stage startups, we see that most of them search for cost-effective and fast-to-market approaches to delivering MVPs.
 In this case, it makes sense to reach out to specialists who can do the work for you quickly and efficiently.
 Be it web app development services, mobile development services, or UX/UI design - outsourcing your MVP initiatives can be a worthwhile strategy.

 What Are the Steps to Build an MVP?

 Here, at Upsilon, we help startups and small and medium businesses plan and build MVPs that can eventually grow into market-ready solutions.
 Here is our vision of essential steps you need to take to create a successful MVP:

 Figure out what problem you're solving, and for whom.
 Start from conducting surveys or interviews with potential customers.
 That's how you can learn more about the audience and its actual problems.
 Then, express the value your product can offer to its users.

 - Analyze your competitors.
 The other part of market research is gaining an overview of competitors and analyzing how they solve that particular problem.

 - Make a list of MVP features.
 Start by defining the steps a user will take when using your product and list all the features required for every step.
-Then prioritize those features focusing on essential ones and crossing out.
+Then work on feature prioritization, focusing on essential ones and crossing out others for later.

 - Develop your MVP.
 Once you've defined the scope of work and learnt about market needs, you can assemble your MVP.
 Remember that an MVP is not lower quality than a final product, and still has to satisfy the user.

 - Test, measure, and repeat.
 Get your MVP tested by real users.
-Carefully gather customer feedback, analyze all possible metrics, and use all that data for improving your product.
-And then test, measure, and improve again.
+Carefully gather customer feedback, analyze all possible product performance metrics, and use all that data for improving your product.
+And then test the MVP, measure, and improve again.